cncf/devstats.archive/USAGE.md

 - create user gha_admin with password 'your_password_here';
 - grant all privileges on database "gha" to gha_admin;
 - alter user gha_admin createdb;

-Continue with Go:
 - go get github.com/lib/pq
 - PG_PASS='pwd' ./structure
 - psql gha

-Continue with Ruby:
-- GHA2DB_PSQL=1 PG_PASS='pwd' ./structure.rb
-- psql gha

-`structure.rb`/`structure` script is used to create Postgres database schema.
+`structure` script is used to create Postgres database schema.
 It gets connection details from environmental variables and falls back to some defaults.

 Defaults are: